 Offsite meetings can just as easily be loathed as loved.
-When they’re done well, they’re a brilliant use of time.
+When they’re done well, they’re are a brilliant use of time.
 But when they fail, they fail hard.

 So what’s the difference between offsites that succeed and offsites that suck?
 It’s all about the human factor.

 In my role as a senior program manager, I mentor my colleagues on how to run effective offsite meetings.
-Most facilitators start out thinking that the secret is booking a killer location and crafting the perfect agenda.
+Most facilitators start out thinking that the secret is booking a killer venue and crafting the perfect agenda.
 Don’t get me wrong: those things are important.
 But the real trick is handling the human dynamics thoughtfully during the event itself.

 What offsite meetings are really about

-Offsites are one part of an extended conversation – about strategy, goals, and/or tactics.
+Offsite meetings are one part of an extended conversation – about strategy, goals, and/or tactics.
 They’re a time to bring people together to make decisions so you can go back to the office the next day and start taking action.

 The key is to harness that individuality.
 Create space for divergence of thought, then guide the group back toward convergence and consensus.
-To pull that off, your focus as facilitator has to be on the human element.
+To pull that off, your focus as facilitator has to be focused on the human element.

 Here are nine ways to do that.